Published: June 16, 2023

 Community volunteer work, and even serving as an elected official, can be incredibly satisfying or intensely frustrating.
-To increase your chances of rewarding participation, you will need to learn about selected challenges, common topics, and concepts that are relevant to the particular situation of your neighborhood or town.
+To increase your chances of rewarding participation and leadership, you will need to learn about the specific challenges, common topics, and concepts that are relevant to the particular situation of your neighborhood or town.

 This division of the website is huge, but most of you will only need to know a small fraction of this material.
 I have tried to organize it so you can pick and choose.
 Just do not underestimate how much you need to know to be a wise leader in your community.